timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 Entities and Data Transfer Objects (Dto's) lives in the related `Package`.
 Consider there are two different implementations of a product `Package`.

-one implementations takes care of loading products from a MySQL Database.
+One implementations takes care of loading products from a MySQL database.
-Now the Team wants to change the way how products are stored, the idea is to challenge PostgreSQL against MongoDB as product storage.
+Now the team wants to change the way how products are stored, the idea is to challenge PostgreSQL against MongoDB as product storage.

 The team starts developing 2 new `Packages`.